Information for Faculty and Staff

 - If you are unable to work due to COVID-19, please coordinate with your supervisor and Human Resources.
 Our PTO and time off policies specifically related to COVID-19 are listed below:

-- All employees must log into Oracle and verify that emergency contact information is accurate and up-to-date.
+- All employees should log into Oracle and verify that emergency contact information is accurate and up-to-date.

 - We recognize this is a challenging time for everyone, and it is normal to feel anxious and stressed.
 Our EAP program offers 3 free confidential counseling sessions for employees and their family members.
-A link to the brochure with more information can be found here or on the Benefits portal page.
+A link to the brochure with more information can be found here and on the Benefits portal page.
+The State also has additional resources on stress and coping and additional information on programs and benefits that may be available to you and your family.

-We fully expect that faculty/staff will perform their duties safely and follow all requirements and mandates for public health safety standards.
+We fully expect that faculty and staff will perform their duties safely and follow all of these requirements and mandated public health safety standards.
+Since the health and safety of our community depends on each of us doing our part, please be sure to carefully read these guidelines and speak with your direct supervisor or Human Resources at any point if you have any questions or concerns.
+The disciplinary actions below are not intended to be a first resort, but rather would be implemented when a reasonable number of reminders and discussion of the importance of following these guidelines do not result in behavior changes and compliance with these health and safety standards.
 In the event that faculty and staff choose not to wear a face covering or follow existing public health safety standards, per the Mandatory Guidance from the State of Vermont, they shall face immediate disciplinary action.

 - We encourage all managers and supervisors to think creatively about how to support all employees in caring for their health – and reducing their risk of exposure to COVID–19 – while enabling them to continue performing their work.
 Be flexible with your overall department planning to reduce density and provide the safest possible work environment.